cronoklee/VisualAudio.info-MIDI/README.md

 **Instructions**

+* Download all contents of this repository to a sensible location (You can't easily move it later)
 * Download the "standalone" Flash player for your operating system half way down this page:  https://labs.adobe.com/downloads/flashplayer.html.
 * Run Flash player and open Menu.swf in it
 * When the security warning appears, click settings>security and add the folder where you downloaded VisualAudio to the "trusted locations".
+(If you move VisualAudio later, you'll need to do this step again.)
 * Restart Flash player and open Menu.swf again.
 * Run VCTRLv1.5.exe, Choose a MIDI device and click start to begin transmitting incoming MIDI from it.
 * Choose a visualisation from the VA Menu screen and start playing!